Greece cuts minimum wage as austerity drive begins

 But there has been growing concern that the repeated cuts will stifle any hope of recovery and make it impossible to cut a public debt burden of 160 percent of gross domestic product.

-“The European Union has already realized that we cannot move on only with austerity.
+“The European Union has already realised that we cannot move on only with austerity.
 We need growth,” government spokesman Pantelis Kapsis told a talk-show on Mega television.

 Later on Tuesday, parliament was due to approve some 3.2 billion euros in spending and pension cuts, kicking off a series of votes on the austerity package this week.